harujoh/TensorFlowLiteNet/README.md

 # TensorFlowLiteNet
-TFLN allows to use TensorFlowLite from C#.
+TensorFlowLiteNet allows to use TensorFlowLite from C#.
-Requires tensorflowlite_c.dll.